Documentation

 Each node represents a behavioural construct, be it a bias, distortion, fallacy, law, decision heuristic, or architectural feature of cognition.

 Nodes are grouped beneath broader structural principles.
-You have Core nodes, used as umbrella terms.
-Underneath this are mechanisms.
-There can be many mechanisms under a core node.
-Within each mechanism are the behavioural phenomena that relate to the mechanism.
+Core nodes act as umbrella terms.
+Underneath these are mechanisms — there can be many mechanisms under a core node.
+Within each mechanism sit the behavioural phenomena that relate to it.
 The higher-order nodes act as organising anchors and are not rigid categories.

 Purpose

 The Atlas serves as a navigable reference layer for behavioural science.
-It allows users to:
+It allows you to:

 • Explore biases and behavioural effects through relational proximity